monsonite/MINT/README.md

 # MINT
-A minimal interpreter in Z80 assembly language for the RC2014 Micro.
+A minimal interpreter in Z80 assembly language for the RC2014 Micro and other simple Z80 systems.

-## mint1_5 is the latest upload.
+## mint1_6 is the latest upload.

 ## Using MINT

 MINT was developed for the RC2014 Micro Z80 Single Board Computer.
 This board is supplied with a comprehensive Monitor program (The Small Computer Monitor by Stephen Cousins).
 A 32K ROM contains the monitor and BASIC between $0000 and $7FFF.
 The 32K RAM starts at $8000, and MINT is loaded in to run from address $8000.

 MINT was assembled using asm80.com, an online 8-bit assembler.
 It will generate an Intel Hex file that can be pasted into RAM at addresss $8000 using a serial terminal program.
-I use TeraTerm because I am working within a windows environment.
+I use TeraTerm when working within the windows environment.

 Once the MINT code image is pasted into RAM you can run it using the Go command "G8000"